AndrewStetsenko/Support-Ukraine/README.md

 👉 Support Ukrainian businesses – pay invoices immediately; be patient if they are slow to reply, and do NOT sever relations with them.

-👉 Support local organizations that are helping the Ukrainian Army and people.
+👉 Support local organizations that are helping the Ukrainian people.
 There is a lot of buzz right now, so verify that they're legitimate or ask your Ukrainian friends/colleagues.
 Make sure the account you're sending money to accepts international currencies.

 Here are some of them:
 - [Razom](https://razomforukraine.org)